Tootooroo/Companion/INSTALL.md

 Python 3.12.4
 ```

-If Python is missing or older than 3.10, install a current Python 3 version using your company's approved software source or the official Python installer.
+If Python is missing or older than 3.10, install a current Python 3 version using the official Python installer.
 Then close/reopen Terminal and check `python3 --version` again.

 ## 2. Open the launcher